The Lake District, an example of a place with Glacial Landforms

 Above - Drumlins near Kendal Source

-The Bowder Stone in Borrowdale, Cumbria is a 2,000 ton erratic thought to originate in Scotland.
+The Bowder Stone in Borrowdale, Cumbria is thought to be a 2,000 ton erratic thought to originate in Scotland.

 Langdale - a classic U shaped valley